Reinforcement learning optimization of the charging of a Dicke quantum battery

-Attempts to maximize the energy stored in a quantum battery have been recently put forward \cite{Mazzoncini,Rodriguez}, where Optimal Control Theory is applied to simple charging scenarios where the charger and the battery are elementary systems, such as a single TLS or a harmonic oscillator.
-However, optimally controlling many-body quantum system, such as the Dicke model, is an extremely challenging task due to the size of the Hilbert space, the many-body dynamics describing the state evolution, and the difficulty in finding non-analytic control strategies with variational approaches such as Pontryagin's Minimum Principle.
-For example, in order to optimize the Dicke battery with $N=20$ quantum units, one needs to solve coupled differential equation for more than $1700$ real parameters (if the Hilbert space of the photonic mode is truncated to $40$ Fock states).
+Attempts to maximize the energy stored in a quantum battery have been recently put forward \cite{Mazzoncini,Rodriguez}, where optimal control theory is applied to simple charging scenarios where the charger and the battery are elementary systems, such as a single TLS or a harmonic oscillator.
+However, optimally controlling many-body quantum system, such as the Dicke model, is an extremely challenging task due to the size of the Hilbert space, the chaotic many-body dynamics describing the state evolution, and the difficulty in finding non-analytic control strategies with variational approaches such as Pontryagin's Minimum Principle.
+For example, in order to optimize the Dicke battery with $N=20$ quantum units, one needs to solve coupled differential equations for more than $4200$ real parameters.

 Machine learning techniques, such as Reinforcement Learning (RL) \cite{sutton2018}, have recently proven their strength in tackling complicated optimization problems in a variety of fields, ranging from playing videos games \cite{Christodoulou,Delalleau}, to the board game of GO \cite{Silver}, to controlling plasma \cite{Degrave}.
 In the field of quantum information and quantum thermodynamics, RL has been used to optimize quantum state preparation \cite{bukov2018,zhang2019,mackeprang2020,brown2021,porotti2022}, error correction \cite{fosel2018,sweke2020}, gate generation \cite{niu2019,an2019,dalgaard2020}, and quantum thermal machines \cite{sgroi2021, ashida2021, Erdman, Erdman1, Erdman2}.